 Getting the bootstrap file

 A target device initiates the boot process by first loading a bootstrap program.
-A bootstrap program is a small program that runs before the operating system is loaded.
+A bootstrap program runs before the operating system is loaded.
 Citrix Provisioning uses a special bootstrap program that initializes the streaming session between the target device and the Provisioning Server.
 After this session starts, the operating system begins to be streamed and loaded from the vDisk that was initiated.

 There are three ways that a target device may load the bootstrap program.

 - Over the network, via Preboot eXecution Environment (PXE)

 - From a boot device stored on attached media

 - From a BIOS Embedded bootstrap (OEM versions only)

 After the target device’s BIOS is configured to allow it to boot from the network, the device can boot and get a vDisk assignment from the Provisioning Server.
 The target device firmware gets the bootstrap file using standard network protocols.

 The device firmware (NIC) must support PXE 0.99j, PXE 2.1or greater.